nskatti1/Fast-Robots/docs/lab4.rst

      - .. youtube:: PyMHi1nQnH8
           :width: 100%

 Here is my open loop video.
+I just made it go straight, delayed it, stopped it, delayed it, and then made it turn and delayed it.
+I put it in a loop.

 .. youtube::
    :width: 560